 Irregularities in texture and shape.

-If left untreated, the difficulty of treating the nail fungus increases drastically.
-As the nail thickens the ability to penetrate the nail bed where the fungus grows and spreads becomes a much more involved process involving filing of the nail bed and trimming excess nail with clippers prior to applying a topical treatment.
+If left alone, it becomes more difficult to deal and may increase drastically.
+As the nail thickens the ability to reach the nail bed where the fungus grows and spreads becomes a much more involved process involving filing of the nail bed and trimming excess nail with clippers prior to applying a topical product.
 New symptoms arise including:

 Extremely thick nail bed may result in breakage.